Yoga Breathing Development Enhanced My Recovery From Heart Surgery

 My first moment of consciousness upon waking up from the anaesthesia after emergency triple bypass surgery was the doctor’s voice intoning: “Dean, I have done everything I can for you, now it is up to you, only you can do the next part, you have to breath in and out deeply and cough out the junk that your lungs are producing as a natural part of your surgical recovery.”
-By the grace of God, breathwork was already an important part of my life in the years preceding my near-fatal heart attack.
+By the grace of God, breathing development work was already an important part of my life in the years preceding my near-fatal heart attack.

 I made breathing my entire world in that moment.
 I was hooked up to machines that fed me, breathed for me and expelled my waste, so I wasn’t going anywhere anyway.
 My consciousness became the moment five years earlier when yoga teacher Josie Kramer got me to open up to ujjayi breathing in Culver City.
 Meditating with years of Joel S. Goldsmith inside my heart, lungs and soul, I made breathing and coughing my love song of recovery.
 Praying into perfect Christ Consciousness, my heart was removed, rebuilt and reinstalled in the City of Brotherly Love.